 The early morning hours, and late evenings, are when forest wildlife are most active, making them the best wildlife scouting-times.
 However, something that stays put, regardless of the time of the day, is the abundant plant life.
 As one walks through the forest, distinct layers of vegetation emerge.
 The canopy formed by intermediate trees is broken only by those tallest, emergent trees that rise above, forming a dramatic layered effect.
 Below these are the lower shrubs, and the grasses and flowering plants come at the ground level.

-A memorable tree that stands out in the forest is the Ficus thonningii, better known as the strangling fig. Identifiable by its aerial roots and smooth gray bark.
+A memorable tree that stands out in the forest is the Ficus thonningii, better known as the strangling fig. Identifiable by its aerial roots and smooth grey bark.
 The fig’s seeds are often dropped in the forks of other trees by birds and monkeys, playing their role in the fig’s survival tactics.
 Smartly, once germinated, the fig sends down roots that eventually strangle the host tree, claiming it as its own new home.

 The Strangling Fig (Ficus thonningii).
 Photo credit: Osse